sermons/impact/slides/slides.md

 + but internally motivated by love:
   + see others as worthy of acts of service
   + for sake of sharing God's love
++ serve God bc have to or get to?

 #### iii.
 Perseverance of the Hope
 + remain/endure under pressure / stress
 + steadfastness of holding the course God set
   + not stubbornness / selfishness for own goal
 + bc assurance of eternal, living hope
++ what hope helps me persevere?

 ### B. Calling (v4-5)
 + election, select, chosen out and for a purpose